Here are some stories about problems with Macs, and how they were resolved. See the Trouble Shooting page for advice on

 (update) The same thing happened to me with my MacBook Pro, about 5 months after Glenn.
 The mouse wouldn't right-click.
 I turned the computer over and saw that the battery lid was lifted up a little and the battery was no longer flat.
 Called AppleCare and waited on hold for 20 minutes, then another 10 minutes of talking with the rep, who struggled with his screens and finally set me up with an appointment at the nearest Apple Store.
 The Apple Store guy looked at the battery and replaced it with a new one.

 I wanted to search for a word in past messages I had sent.
 Mail would not search message bodies, only From, To, and Subject.
 Clicking on Entire Message did not highlight it.
 I Googled, and discovered that others have had this problem.
 I checked that my hard drive was being indexed by Spotlight in its preferences.
 The solution that worked for me was to "rebuild the Launch Services database."
 I used a nice application called Cocktail to do this... one could Google for a terminal command line involving lsregister.
 After rebuilding and restarting Mail, searching would look in message bodies.
 (The one downside was that launching a few old applications got the message "this is the first time you have used this app, is this OK?")

 I applied the Nov 2010 "HP Printer Update" on my Mac Mini.
 Printing a single page took over an hour on a HP Color LaserJet 2605.
 In, I deleted the printers and re-added them.
 Printing worked fine after that.

 We had a power outage during a storm.
 The Mac Mini was powered off at the time.
 When I tried to boot it, nothing happened.
 I Googled the instructions for resetting the SMC.
 Unplug the computer, wait, plug it in, boot.
 It worked fine.
 This has happened a couple of times now.
-I plan to buy a small UPS and put the Mini on it.
+I bought a small UPS and put the Mini on it.